splunk-soar-connectors/awswafv2/README.md

 documentation](https://docs.aws.amazon.com/iam/index.html) .

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a WAF V2 asset in SOAR.
+This table lists the configuration variables required to operate AWS WAF V2.
+These variables are specified when configuring a WAF V2 asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------